wireapp/brand/text/user-interface/index.md

 ### Desktop

-When writing for the Mac desktop user interface, use the conventions that Apple has established in the [OS X Human Interface Guidelines][1].
+When writing for the Mac desktop user interface, use the conventions that Apple has established in the [macOS Human Interface Guidelines][1].

 The following sections are particularly useful: